Freight Shipping from Cleveland to Denver

 How much does it cost to ship freight from Cleveland to Denver?

-Full truckload (FTL) rates from Cleveland, OH to Denver, CO currently range from $3,421-$4,216 for a standard dry van load over the 1,591-mile route.
+Full truckload (FTL) rates from Cleveland, OH to Denver, CO currently range $3,421-$4,216 (roughly $2.17-$2.68 per mile over 1,591 miles).
 LTL shipments typically cost $1,075-$1,752 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to Denver?